Who we are

 When not at EJA, Chris wears a second hat as Policy Advocate with CASA Forum, and spends her free time following her passion for the surf coast and bush .

-At Environmental Justice Australia Danya advises and appears for environment groups concerned about biodiversity protection.
+At EJA Danya advises and appears for environment groups concerned about biodiversity protection.
 She also acts in criminal law matters for individuals charged while protesting against logging in Victoria’s native forests.